JoeSu666/Attention2majority/README.md

 # Attention2majority
 This is the official implementation of the Attention2majority code on Camelyon16 dataset.
-The code is under refactoring from ipython notebook to .py files.
-The complete project will be coming soon!
+Data are patch feature vectors saved in .h5 files.

 # intelligent sampling
 ```$ python discriminator.py```